Bishwasls/MHD_test/Brio_Wu_shock_tube/Readme.md

 This example tests whether the code can accurately represent the shocks, rarefactions, contact discontinuities, and the compound structures of MHD.
 The test is now a standard for MHD codes.

-Results computed with Athena using the "second order Roe solver" with 400 grid points (squares) and 10,000 grid points (solid line).
+Results computed with Athena++ using the "second order Roe solver" with 10,000 grid points.
 The plot shows from left to right: a fast rarefaction (FR), a slow compound wave (CW), a contact discontinuity (CD), a slow shock (SS), and a fast rarefaction wave (FR).
 These results can be compared to Fig. 2 in the reference.